yao-laboratory/cellMarkerPipe/README.md

 Then you can run the pipeline as example below:

 #### Key output data
+The main result of this pipepline is:
+(1) `marker_gene_per_group.csv` in marker folder includes marker genes for each group.
+（2） `result.csv` in evaluation folder includes evaluation index of ari,jaccard,purity,nmi,fmi,f1_macro,f1_micro after the recluster is proceeded.
+（3） `precision_recall.csv` in evaluation folder includes selected marker genes per group which are also shown in `Known_marker.csv` as listed in the first row with rowname "found_markers".
+The second row and the third row are precision and recall for each group.
+The last two rows include the total precision and recall.

 #### Run cellMarkerPipe in command-line mode
 ##### Step 0: cellMarkerPipe Commands Overview